 \subsection{Related Work}

 \textbf{Markov games and equilibrium learning.} Markov games generalize MDPs to multi-agent settings and admit equilibrium notions such as Nash equilibria and related refinements \cite{NIPS1999_464d828b}.
 Its foundations trace back to stochastic games \citep{doi:10.1073/pnas.39.10.1095} and Markov games in MARL \citep{littman}.
-A major line of work studies sample-efficient learning in Markov games, including algorithmic and statistical guarantees under various structural assumptions (e.g., tabular or function approximation) \cite{jin2021v,10.5555/3540261.3542236,10.5555/3600270.3600377, bichuch2024stackelberg,10.5555/3586589.3586718}.
-Our work aligns with this tradition, while focusing on a large-population cooperative structure with communication constraints.\looseness=-1
+A long line of work studies sample-efficient learning in Markov games, including algorithmic and statistical guarantees under various structural assumptions (e.g., tabular or function approximation) \cite{jin2021v,10.5555/3540261.3542236,10.5555/3600270.3600377, bichuch2024stackelberg,10.5555/3586589.3586718}.
+Aligning with this tradition, we focus on a large-population cooperative structure with communication constraints.\looseness=-1

-\textbf{Mean-field methods for large-population MARL.} Mean-field MARL and mean-field games address the curse of dimensionality by exploiting exchangeability and aggregation: agents interact with population-level statistics rather than full joint configurations \citep{lasry2018mean, yang2019sample, gu2022meanfieldmultiagentreinforcementlearning, gu2021meanfieldcontrolsqlearningcooperative, anand2025meanfield}.
+\textbf{Mean-field methods for large-population MARL.} Mean-field MARL and mean-field games address the curse of dimensionality by exploiting \emph{exchangeability} and \emph{aggregation}: agents interact with population-level statistics rather than full joint configurations \citep{lasry2018mean, yang2019sample, gu2022meanfieldmultiagentreinforcementlearning, gu2021meanfieldcontrolsqlearningcooperative, anand2025meanfield}.
 In cooperative MARL, mean-field style approximations replace dependence on all agents' states/actions with dependence on an empirical distribution or mean action \cite{10.1145/3308558.3313433,cui2022learning,carmona2013probabilistic,subramanian2022decentralized}.
 Our work uses a complementary perspective: rather than requiring access to the full population statistic, we analyze \emph{subsampled} mean-field statistics and quantify the approximation error when sampling $k$ agents.\looseness=-1